kmesh-net/kmesh/docs/proposal/consistent_hash.md

 #### Cgroup level
-Directly througth lb logic, to change the daddr and dport of socket.
+Directly through lb logic, to change the daddr and dport of socket.

 #### Tc level
 Do lb algorithm based on network packet or message, to change the daddr and dport of packet.